Spain’s New Repossession Laws – More Time to Find a Solution if You Are in Arrears

 more than 3% of the total amount of capital loaned before a bank can process repossession papers.

 This formula applies when a borrower is under halfway of their mortgage term, if they are in the second half of the term, then the monthly arrears extends to 15 months whilst the capital loaned increases to 7%.

-Obviously the wider public has greeted the new laws with a sign of relief knowing that when times get tough, you are not penalized without having sufficient time to mange your financial affairs.
+Obviously the wider public has greeted the new laws with a sigh of relief knowing that when times get tough, you are not penalized without having sufficient time to manage your financial affairs.

 Well done the EU.